ejwillemse/BAN313Assignments/chapter1.md

 Calculate a 97% confidence interval for the true proportion of _burgers_ that will be upgraded to a combo-meal.

 Results for the pilot can be found in the `comboUpgradeJan17` data-frame.
+Note that the data is different from the previous question.

 *** =instructions

-1. Calculate the Standard Error for the Confidence Interval and assign your answer to `SE`.
+1. Calculate the Standard Error for the Confidence Interval of proportion of burger upgrades and assign your answer to `SE`.
 2. Calculate the Margin of Error for the 97% Confidence Interval and assign your answer to `ME`.
 3. Calculate the lower value of the Confidence Interval and assign your answer to `CI_low`.
 4. Calculate the upper value of the Confidence Interval and assign your answer to `CI_high`.